Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Is there a mileage limit on salary sacrifice cars?

 Yes.
-Like all leases, salary sacrifice cars come with an agreed annual mileage allowance — typically 8,000, 10,000, 15,000, or 20,000 miles per year.
-Exceeding this incurs a pence-per-mile excess charge at the end of the contract.
-Choosing the right mileage band at the outset is important.
-Underestimating is a more expensive mistake than overestimating.
+Like any lease, salary sacrifice cars come with an agreed annual mileage allowance, typically 8,000, 10,000, 15,000 or 20,000 miles a year, with a pence-per-mile excess charge if you go over at the end of the contract.
+Choosing the right band at the outset is important, and underestimating is the more expensive mistake.

 Who Should NOT Get a Car Through Salary Sacrifice?

-Salary sacrifice is the right choice for the majority of PAYE employees — but there are specific circumstances where it is not advisable:
+Salary sacrifice is the right choice for the majority of PAYE employees, but there are clear cases where it is not advisable:

-• You are near the National Minimum Wage threshold.
-Your take-home pay after sacrifice cannot fall below the National Minimum Wage.
-If you are on a lower salary, your employer may not be able to offer the full sacrifice amount.
+You are near the National Minimum Wage.
+Your pay after sacrifice cannot fall below the minimum wage, so on a lower salary your employer may not be able to offer the full sacrifice amount.

-• You are planning to change jobs within six months.
-Early exit from a salary sacrifice scheme can involve fees.
-Wait until you are settled in a new role.
+You are planning to change jobs within six months, where an early exit could involve fees.
+It is usually better to wait until you are settled.

-• You are applying for a mortgage within three months.
-Lenders may treat your reduced gross salary as your actual income.
-Time your application before committing to sacrifice.
+You are applying for a mortgage within three months, since lenders may treat your reduced gross salary as your real income.
+Time the application before you commit.

-• Your employer is not yet signed up.
-Salary sacrifice requires your employer to set up and administer the scheme.
-If they have not, you cannot access it yet.
+Your employer is not yet signed up, because the scheme needs your employer to set it up and administer it.

-If you are unsure, explore whether salary sacrifice or a car allowance is the better choice for your situation.
+If you are unsure, it is worth weighing up whether salary sacrifice or a car allowance suits your situation better.

 Is Salary Sacrifice Better Than Personal Lease, PCP, or Buying Outright?

-Here is a direct comparison using the same mid-range EV (approximately £40,000 on-road value) over a three-year term, for a basic-rate taxpayer:
+Here is a direct comparison using the same mid-range EV, around £40,000 on-road value, over a three-year term for a basic-rate taxpayer.

 Is Salary Sacrifice Too Good to Be True?